Accidents Caused By Distracted Driving

 Fatigue was a much bigger problem than the official accident data showed.
 (Watch the movie above.)

-Constant cell phone use is obviously a problem (4 times more likely to have an accident) but before we start outlawing cell phone use, we should think of all the other things that can distract the drive – reading billboards, tuning the radio, reading a newspaper, or putting on makeup) and make sure that we aren’t getting rid of one activity that will be replaced by another.
+Constant cell phone use is obviously a problem (4 times more likely to have an accident), but before we start outlawing cell phone use, we should think of all the other things that can distract the driver – reading billboards, tuning the radio, reading a newspaper, or putting on makeup) and make sure that we aren’t getting rid of one activity that will be replaced by another.